 Ammoudara beach on Google Maps

-Ammoudara is just 1 km west of Heraklion city, and you can walk to it from Heraklion.
-It is by far the most easily accessible beach close to Heraklion.
+Ammoudara is just 1 km west of Heraklion city and walkable from town — by far the most easily accessible beach near Heraklion.

 Best Hotels in Ammoudara Beach